uoenoplab/xo/ceph/README.md

 ```
 You can use the list created in step 8 to create your desired object list.

-11. Run `xo-server` with migration enabled, on all the frontend (gateway host) and backend servers (OSD hosts).
-Before executing the `./xo-server.out ...` command, ensure the NIC configuration is done on all the server hosts according to the documentation.
-Refer to the `README.md` in the `xo-server` repo for parameters, including enabling migration, using sofware or hardware flow stiring, enabling hybrid.
+11. Run XO object gateway with migration enabled, on all the frontend (gateway host) and backend servers (OSD hosts).
+Before executing the `./server.out ...` command, ensure the NIC configuration is done on all the server hosts according to the documentation.
+Refer to the `README.md` in the `xo-object-gateway` folder for parameters, including enabling migration, using sofware or hardware flow stiring, enabling hybrid.

 12. On the client host, specify the object request list with `export s3_objects_input_file=(path)`.